Homework: The Resume-less Job Process

 Bruce Dreyfus still dabbles in career coaching and can be reached at http://www.get-that-next-job.net/

 SupplyChainCrunch is the personal blog of Chris Russell.
-Any similarities to persons or companies alive or dead is purely coincidental.
+Any similarities to persons or companies alive or dead are purely coincidental.

-Chris is a supply chain professional with eons of experience and the scars to prove it.
-You can connect to Chris professionally at his LinkedIn account – www.linkedin.com/pub/christopher-russell/0/726/119/
+Chris is a supply chain professional with tons of experience and the scars to prove it.
+You can connect with Chris professionally at his LinkedIn account – www.linkedin.com/pub/christopher-russell/0/726/119/

 Get THAT NEXT Job, Inc. has finally changed the paradigm in the traditional job search process.

 The expression that you “lost your job” is not and never has been true!